Krithik0908/Murmur/README.md

-# TRACE — Targeted Re-execution for Agent Correction and Execution
+# Murmur — Live Correction Propagation for DevSecOps Agent Swarms

 > **Hackathon:** Tenori Stateless Hackathon (Tenori Labs × Stateless × LICET)
 > **Track:** Track 02 — Agentic Web, Swarms & Harnesses
+> **Aesthetic:** Vexel AI Flat Editorial System (pure black, sharp edges, `#0083ff` blue primary accent)

 ---

 ## The Problem

-DevSecOps pipelines are moving from single-step automation toward coordinated AI agents making real judgment calls — how to remediate a vulnerability, which patch to apply, whether it's safe to deploy.
-Full autonomy isn't trusted for these decisions yet: a wrong autonomous call can mean a broken production system, an unpatched security hole, or a compliance violation.
+DevSecOps pipelines are moving from single-step automation toward coordinated AI agents making real judgment calls — how to remediate a vulnerability, which patch to apply, and whether it's safe to deploy.
+Full autonomy isn't trusted for these critical release-gate decisions yet: a wrong autonomous call can result in a broken production system, an unpatched security hole, or a compliance violation.

 But today, when a human expert corrects one agent's decision mid-pipeline, **nothing propagates that correction to the other agents already reasoning from the original, now-wrong call.** They keep planning from stale information.
-The only fallback is restarting the entire pipeline from scratch — throwing away all the completed work.
+The only fallback is restarting the entire pipeline from scratch, throwing away all completed work.

 ---

 ## The Solution

-TRACE maintains a **dependency graph of agent decisions** (not files — decisions).
+Murmur maintains a **dependency graph of agent decisions** (not files — decisions).
 When a security engineer overrides one agent's output mid-run:

-1. TRACE BFS-walks the dependency graph to find every downstream agent whose reasoning depended on the changed decision
+1. **Graph Traversal:** Murmur walks the dependency graph using a Breadth-First Search (BFS) to identify every downstream agent whose reasoning depended on the changed decision.
-2. Marks those agents as stale
+2. **State Invalidation:** Downstream dependent agents are marked as `stale`.
-3. Re-runs only those agents, injecting the corrected context into their prompts
+3. **Targeted Re-execution:** Only the stale agents re-run, injecting the corrected context into their prompts.
-4. Leaves everything upstream and unrelated **untouched and still valid**
+4. **Conservation:** Everything upstream and unrelated remains **untouched, static, and still valid**.

 No full restart.
 No wasted work.
 No stale plan silently shipping.